Discover our half-day private tour in our unique Suzuki, the only one offering tours in Madeira.

 230VV, 50HzHz

-Funchal is generally safe for tourists, with low crime rates and a welcoming atmosphere.
-However, standard precautions should be taken to ensure a safe and enjoyable trip.
+Madeira is generally safe with low crime rates.
+However, standard precautions should be taken to avoid petty theft and scams.

 Car, Bike, Scooter